divijshrivastava/vdi_logon/README.md

 7. Browse to the location of the extracted zip file and open it.
 8. Your extension will be loaded.
 9. Go to the VDI url and enjoy.

+Watch this video for installation instructions of an unpacked chrome extension.